Envy-freeness and maximum Nash welfare for mixed divisible and indivisible goods: Introduction

 \subsection{Our contribution}

+Our contribution is to extend the established connections between MNW allocations and relaxed envy-freeness for either divisible or indivisible goods to the setting of mixed goods.
+Specifically, our results are divided into three cases based on the properties of valuation functions.
-In this paper, we investigate the relationship between MNW allocations and relaxed envy-freeness.
-Our main result is to show that when all agents' valuations are binary and linear for each good, every MNW allocation satisfies a stronger notion than EFM called \emph{envy-freeness up to any good for mixed goods} (EFXM).
-Here, we assume that the allocation of divisible goods for each agent is either empty or of positive measure.
-Our result generalizes the existing result by Amanatidis et al.~\cite{Amanatidis2021} for indivisible goods.
-Moreover, we show that this holds also for $\Phi$-fair allocations, even though a $\Phi$-fair allocation depends on $\Phi$.

-Unlike in the general case, the argument regarding a divisible good as a set of infinitely small indivisible goods is not directly applicable for the binary case.
-This is because valuation for such infinitely small indivisible goods are not binary.
-However, we can show our result by using the structure of $\Phi$-fair allocations, which is established in~\cite{hybrid}.
+\paragraph{(i) Binary linear valuations} One main result is to show that when all agents' valuations are binary and linear, every MNW allocation satisfies a stronger notion than EFM called \emph{envy-freeness up to any good for mixed goods} (EFXM).
+Here, we assume that the allocation of divisible goods is either empty or of positive value.
+This result generalizes the existing result by Amanatidis et al.~\cite{Amanatidis2021} for indivisible goods.
+We remark that the argument regarding a divisible good as a set of infinitely small indivisible goods is not directly applicable for the binary case because valuation for such infinitely small indivisible goods are not binary.
+We first prove that $\Phi$-fair allocations are EFXM (Theorem~\ref{thm:phi}) by leveraging the structure of $\Phi$-fair allocations, which is established in~\cite{hybrid}.
+If we appropriately set a symmetric strictly convex function $\Phi$, then the MNW criterion coincides with $\Phi$-fairness, which is detailed in Appendix~\ref{sec:MNW}.
+These facts imply that MNW allocations are EFXM.

-We give examples to see that the binary and linear case is necessary for our result, and in addition, $\Phi$-fairness is incompatible with even the EF1M in general.
-This highlights the specialty of MNW allocations, since any MNW allocation is EF1M.
-For this existing result, we describe a simpler formal proof without treating divisible goods as infinitely small indivisible ones.
-We also discuss the existence of an allocation that satisfies the relaxed envy-freeness and the PO.
-We summarize results in Table~\ref{tab:summary}.
+\paragraph{(ii) Binary valuations over indivisible goods and identical valuations over divisible goods} We show that maximizing Nash welfare is equivalent to leximin and $\Phi$-fair criteria~(Theorem~\ref{thm:phi-equiv mixed goods}) when valuations are binary for indivisible goods and identical for divisible goods.
+Our result generalizes the existing results~\cite{Benabbou2021,FM2022a,fujishige1980,Maruyama1978}, and our proof extends that by Benabbou et al.~\cite{Benabbou2021} for indivisible goods.
+In our proof, we utilize the detailed structure of $\Phi$-fair allocations for indivisible goods to deal the divisible goods.
+In addition, we show that any MNW allocation is EFXM (Theorem~\ref{thm:binary money}), which is not included in the previous case.

+\paragraph{(iii) General additive valuations} When we go beyond binary valuations, the only known fact is that MNW allocations are EF1M.
+First, we provide examples (Examples~\ref{ex:bi-valued,identical on C} and~\ref{ex:bi-valued,identical on M}) such that valuations are bi-valued but any MNW allocation is not even weak EFM.
+This is in contrast to the known result that any MNW allocation is EFX when only indivisible goods exists~\cite{Amanatidis2021}.
+Second, we show that MNW allocations are EFXM for identical valuations (Theorem~\ref{thm:identical}).
+Next, for the existing result on EF1M, we describe a simpler proof extending the analysis for divisible goods~\cite{Segal-Halevi2019}.